What is energy transition, and why does Equinor’s energy transition plan fall short?

 Equinor’s energy transition strategy

 Equinor has stated that it expects to produce oil and gas at the same levels in 2030 as in 2022, and continues to explore new oil and gas fields.
-This does not comply with the global community’s commitment to achieve net zero emissions by 2050.
+This does not comply with the global community’s commitment to limit global warming to 1.5 degrees celsius.
 Parallel to this is Equinor’s ambition to achieve net zero emissions by 2050, while still delivering energy to society.
-The current trajectory towards an energy transition is defined in Equinor’s strategy.
-Equinor will increase its investments in renewable energy and low-carbon solutions, which it aims to make up 30% of the company’s gross investments by 2025.
-By 2030, 50% of its investments should be in renewable and low-carbon solutions.2 Despite the ambitious goals, the majority of Equinors actual production are still in fossil fuels with less than 1 percent of their energy production coming from renewable sources.
+Despite the ambitious goals, the majority of Equinors actual production is still in fossil fuels with less than 1% of their energy production coming from renewable sources.

 Equinor’s Energy Transition Plan